AbsintheLabs/absinthe-adapters/projects/ichi/README.md

 Next protocols to derisk primitives before we start cleaning:
 [x] Demos contract verification (no asset + transaction based) [-] Passing in 'priceable' flag into the action so we know whether we should later price it or not (should this automatically change the currency to something else?) - NOT TESTED!! ❌
-[ ] Aave v3 lending and borrowing (each erc20 asset has to be priced separately) + introducing new primitives for lending and borrowing
+[x] Aave v3 lending and borrowing (each erc20 asset has to be priced separately) + introducing new primitives for lending and borrowing
-[ ] Raw erc20 token tracking (what happens when we don't want to price the tokens at all?)
+[-] Remove dust pipeline filter (optional in common schema config) [x] New event for new token position (rather than only summing deltas) [ ] Raw erc20 token tracking (what happens when we don't want to price the tokens at all?)
 [ ] Layer3 cubes erc721 tracking
 [ ] Curve - YAP (yet another protocol) to add into the mix